 The Office of Legislative Research is not authorized to give legal opinions and this report should not be considered one.

 Existing law on this issue is largely a matter of common law (case law) rather than statute.
 While not binding on other courts, two recent state Superior Court cases have concluded that, based on the Restatement (Second) of Torts, there is generally no liability between private landowners for damage caused by natural conditions on the land, including damage caused by a falling tree.

 We were unable to find any Connecticut Appellate or Supreme Court cases directly addressing a private landowner’s liability for a tree falling onto neighboring private property.

-Under Connecticut case law, if a tree is growing on one person's land but its branches or roots encroach on a neighbor's land, the neighbor can cut off the branches or roots up to the line of his or her land (see McCrann v.
+Under Connecticut case law, if a tree is growing on one person’s land but its branches or roots encroach on a neighbor’s land, the neighbor, within certain limitations, can cut off the branches or roots up to the line of his or her land (see McCrann v.
 Town Planning & Zoning Commission, 161 Conn.
 65 (1971)).

 A statute imposes liability for cutting a tree on another person’s land without permission.
 Generally, a person who does so must pay the tree’s owner three times the tree’s reasonable value or five times the reasonable value if the tree is intended for sale or use as a Christmas tree.
 But if the person cut the tree by mistake while believing that the tree was on his or her own land, the person must pay only the tree’s reasonable value (CGS § 52-560).

 In 2014, the governor vetoed a bill (HB 5220, PA 14-125) that would have made the owner of private real property from which a tree or branch falls onto adjoining private property liable for the expense of removing the tree or branch, if the tree owner failed to act within 30 days of receiving the neighbor’s notice of the tree’s poor condition.